17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 - Day tours from Edinburgh where you’ll be whisked from Edinburgh to another thrilling destination by a professional

-It is so important for me to give clear directions on how to do car free day trips from Edinburgh because as a seasoned solo traveller, I understand that renting a car on your own can be prohibitively expensive.
+It is so important for me to give clear directions on how to do car-free day trips from Edinburgh because as a seasoned solo traveler, I understand that renting a car on your own can be prohibitively expensive.
 When I first visited Scotland solo, I had so much difficulty figuring out how to get places without a car.
-Now I’m putting together the guide to easy car free day trips and tours I wish I had as a car free traveller.
+Now I’m putting together the guide to easy car-free day trips and tours I wish I had as a car-free traveler.

 Ready to get planning?